ocervell/EasyBoot/README.md

 **2. Play with the scripts**

 * In the `scripts` folder, you will find shell scripts that will make your life easy.
-* Scripts are detailed in `manual.txt` file in each folder, along with instructions.
+* Scripts are detailed in `manual.txt` file, along with instructions and useful commands.

 ##**Project Tree**